Phone

 Common consequences include:

-- Lack of enforceable corporate documentation makes it difficult to pursue legal action against misconduct by members or managers, which may harm both employees and management.
+• The lack of enforceable corporate documentation makes it difficult to pursue legal action against misconduct by members or managers, potentially harming both employees and management.

 Frequently Asked Questions About Operating Without Company Registration